 Custom agents (LangChain, CrewAI, AutoGen):

-# Available MCP research operations
+# Available MCP tools

 tools:

-- create_preference_check # Launch a preference study
+- ask_humans # Launch a study (preference_check, claim_reaction, message_test)

 The key architectural point: MCP is a protocol, not a product.
 Any tool that supports MCP can connect to any MCP-compatible service.
 This means the integration you set up today works with every future MCP-compatible agent — no re-integration required.

-The Research Lifecycle Through MCP
+What Is the Research Lifecycle Through MCP?

 Once connected, the research lifecycle follows a predictable pattern that the agentic research platform manages end to end: